Nordln/EasydiffusionWiki/Writing-prompts.md

 ## The Basics
-* Keep your prompts short.
-Don't write full sentences.
-Separate different aspects by commas:
+* Keep your prompts short don't write full sentences.
+Separate different aspects of your image by commas:

     `girl on a swing, green grass, pink trousers`